PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 - - -

 In the north, for Tom, The Tailor and Kim the weather was dry.
 There had been no rain that night.
 Tom woke later than usual; it was already light.
-Groggy and disorientated she thought she was at home until the sleep dusted off.
+Groggy and disorientated she feared she had overslept her family.

-It was with some relief she remembered she was at the village; the sense of liberation was a surprise.
-This was the first time she recognised the burden of life at home.
+With great relief she remembered where she was; the sense of liberation was a surprise.
+This was the first time Tom recognised the burden of life at home.

-Still groggy she pulled her calves taught; stretching her feet to a point.
-Arms arching back, the stretch bringing a wave of lucidity.
+Still groggy she pulled her calves taught; stretching her feet to a point, arms arching back.
+The stretch bringing a wave of blissful lucidity.

-The dust darted through the sunbeams, which entered through each knot hole.
-She had nothing to worry about, no concern.
+Dust darted through the sunbeams, they entered through knot holes.
+Nothing to worry about, no concern.
 There was no need to hide; she was free.

 But there was something wrong.